 Organisational design (OD) is the evaluation of a business in its entirety, looking specifically at the distance between its current state and its desired future state, including wants, needs and goals, and working out a strategy to narrow the gap.
 You may choose to redesign your organisation following a change in management, environment or strategy, or maybe your current design just isn’t .

 Principles of good organisational design

 The organisational design process hinges heavily on self-reflection.
 During the evaluation and review stages, you’ll have the opportunity to examine your past performance and mistakes, as well as to recap where you started, see how far you’ve come and rediscover your purpose.
-Keeping these things in mind as you look to the future is essential for the growth of your organisation, but try not to get caught up in blame or justifications.
+Keeping these things in mind as you look to the future is essential for the growth of your organisation (and in supporting to solve any issues that triggered the design in the first place) but try not to get caught up in blame or justifications.
 Instead, use your past experiences to inform new decisions and keep your focus on the development of a new strategy.

 By keeping accountability for the changes happening at the forefront of your organisational design, you enable your people to work efficiently both individually and as a team without feeling micromanaged.
 This can help to empower your teams, encourage ownership whilst also boosting company performance, motivation and morale.

 Your company should have an established purpose that is reflected in your organisational design strategy as well as the critical ins-and-outs of the way you think.
 Don’t let other companies and their structures plague the way you redesign yours – instead, adapt your structure and strategy to suit your purpose, operating goals and business strategy.
 Every organisation will have a different approach, but your chosen structure should be adopted and solidified across every aspect of your company.
 Make sure your purpose, goals and objectives are consistent across your organisation, and use these to make your redesign work for you.